 1916 Commemorating the tercentenary of William Shakespeare's death, the company from the Memorial Theatre at Stratford-upon-Avon presents a special matinee of Julius Caesar at the Drury Lane Theatre in London.
 Members of the company include Frank Benson, Gladys Cooper, Ben Greet, and Ellen Terry.

 1984 Stephen Sondheim and James Lapine spend Sunday in the Park with George as their new musical opens on Broadway at the Booth Theatre.
-The show, which brings the famous George Seurat painting to life, stars Mandy Patinkin and Bernadette Peters.
+The show, which brings the famous Georges Seurat painting to life, stars Mandy Patinkin and Bernadette Peters.
 It runs 604 performances, and wins the Pulitzer Prize for Drama.

-2000 Manhattan Theatre Club's staging of Proof, by David Auburn, begins performances tonight.
+2000 Manhattan Theatre Club's staging of Proof, by David Auburn, begins performances Off-Broadway.
 Larry Bryggman, Johanna Day, Ben Shenkman, and Mary-Louise Parker star in the play that later extends, transfers to Broadway's Walter Kerr Theatre, and wins newcomer Auburn the Pulitzer Prize for Drama.

 2001 It's a publicist's dream: A lush revival of the musical 42nd Street opens on the revitalized 42nd Street (at the Ford Center), and goes on to win the Tony Award as Best Revival of a Musical.

 2005 The 25th Annual Putnam County Spelling Bee opens on Broadway after a long rise from Off-Off-Broadway to regional theatre to Off-Broadway.
 The musical, with a score by William Finn, wins Tony Awards for Best Book (Rachel Sheinkin) and Best Featured Actor in a Musical (Dan Fogler).